 However even though we have these clear expectations, we also support each other.
 If he is still doing housework, I won’t sit on the couch and chill.
 I’ll go do some washing, or some other chore.
 We both clean up the kitchen together.
 It’s keeping that team focus at all times.

 If you speak harshly or rudely, snap or criticize, or simply make a mistake (hey, we’ve all been there), take a deep breath and say sorry.
 When we feel bad, we often get defensive and try to rationalize why our poor behavior was justified, usually by making our spouse to blame.
 Know when you’re heading down this path and stop yourself before you go any further.

-Must-have habit for a happy marriage 7: When you feel frustrated, think about two sides of the same coin
+Must-have marriage habit 7: When you feel frustrated, think about two sides of the same coin

 We tend to think of ourselves as having positive and negative traits, but in actuality, traits can have both good and bad sides.
 I am an organized person.
 When this is positively expressed, it helps our household run smoothly.
 It means that I always meet deadlines and manage most of my tasks well.
 When it’s negatively expressed, I can become micro-managing and hyper-critical if it’s not done my way (see point 4 above).